bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 71°
+- 70°
-- Mostly Cloudy
+- Partly Cloudy
-- 62% humidity
+- 65% humidity
-- 11 mph wind
+- 10 mph wind
-- 64% cloud cover
+- 52% cloud cover
-- 39 AQI 🟩
+- 41 AQI 🟩
-- 0.13 inches of rain in the past 24 hours
+- 0.08 inches of rain in the past 24 hours
-- 0.03 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>